 We determined that the Amgen Agreement was within the scope of ASC 606.
 As of January 1, 2018, all the performance obligations under the Amgen Agreement were complete.
 On January 1, 2018, we recognized a contract liability for \$18.8 million with a corresponding increase in accumulated deficit for the Co-Invest Option.
+We paid Amgen \$6.3 million and \$18.8 million for the Co-Invest Option during the three and nine months ended September 30, 2018, respectively.

-Revenue recognized related to the Amgen Agreement during the first quarter of 2017 consisted of \$0.9 million for research and development services, offset by our Co-Invest Option payment of \$1.3 million in the first quarter of 2017.
+Revenue recognized related to the Amgen Agreement during the first nine months of 2017 consisted of \$10.0 million for a development milestone related to the start of GALACTIC-HF in Japan and \$1.3 million for research and development services, offset by our Co-Invest Option payments of \$13.8 million.